 Assist your kids develop their personal goals.
 Kids need concrete goals of their own to be able to grow and progress.
 Don’t create goals that are too big or amorphous, like “I’m going to get A in all subjects.”
 Instead, have something like “I will start handing projects on time.
 The latter is a goal that’s easy to monitor and checked off on a calendar.
 You can assess their progress and aid them in evaluating their performance, but it’s important not to intrude or oversee.

 Enrol them to the right school.
 When we say the right school, we’re referring to a school that can best equip your kid the skills he or she needs to succeed in life.
-For instance, if you have a kid that’s about to enrol in secondary education, choosing international baccalaureate diploma programme (IBDP) could be the best route to take.
+If you have a kid that’s about to enrol in secondary education, you may choose to read the local secondary school league tables for your area in order to find the best school for them to flourish.
+Alternatively, choosing the international baccalaureate diploma programme (IBDP) could be the best route to take.